Key Points

 Is your team developing a new process or product?
 If so, you will want to perform a design assessment.
 Similar to traditional risk assessments, design risk assessments prepare design teams to identify and manage risk throughout and upon completion of the design project.
 Design risk assessment provides a design team with a framework to perform risk assessment.

-Design risk assessment can be performed using the DFMEA tool, but may also be adapted based on the design and the team’s needs.
+Design risk assessment can be performed using the DFMEA tool.
+It may also be adapted based on the design and the team’s needs.

 Design risk assessment is to a DMADV project as FMEA is to a DMAIC project.
-Cheeky comparison aside, design risk assessment is a risk identification and mitigation planning framework used by practitioners and teams during the design process.
+Design risk assessment is a risk identification and mitigation planning framework used during the design process.

-The key differentiator between design risk assessment and other risk assessment frameworks is that design risk assessment uses a systems-level approach to analyze risk, meaning the team evaluates all risks associated with the design process and not solely the project outcomes or outputs.
+The key differentiator between design risk assessment and other risk assessment frameworks is the systems-level approach to analyzing risk.
+The team evaluates all risks associated with the design process and not solely the project outcomes or outputs.

-Rather than a specified tool, teams performing a design risk assessment, or assessing the risks associated with their organizations, systems, processes, or product designs, should answer the following questions:
+Rather than a specified tool, teams performing a design risk assessment should answer the following questions:

-3. How serious are the consequences?
+- How serious are the consequences?
 This question paves the road for the risk/benefits conversations.
-If this design results in stuck accelerators, these are dire consequences.
-But, suppose the design results in a smaller font on the packaging.
-In that case, the significant risk is that the intended readers do not review the packaging before use, which may or may not be a significant risk (depends on your industry or product).
+In that case, the significant risk is that the intended readers do not review the packaging before use, which may or may not be a significant risk (depending on your industry or product).

-5. What can we do about it?
-Another way to word this question is, “how can we mitigate this risk?”
-During this part of the assessment, the team needs to focus on actionable recommendations such as remove, substitute, integrate poka-yoke, etc.
+- What can we do about it?
+Another way to word this question is, “How can we mitigate this risk?”
+During this part of the assessment, the team needs to focus on actionable recommendations such as removing, substituting, integrating poka-yoke, etc.

-6. Who do we need to notify of the risk?
+- Who do we need to notify of the risk?
 One of the frequent breakdowns in any risk assessment or management activity is communicating to the stakeholders.
-Teams analyzing risk need to communicate to stakeholders both the hazards identified and suggestions for mitigation every time the team assesses for risk.

 The answers to these questions need to be documented and tracked with the design and project documentation for the team to reference as they progress through the design phases.